mariosotil/river-framework/README.md

   - Experimenting with the IBM Notes auto recycling
   - Finishing the wrapper and JUnit tests for a NoSQL in-memory database (Hazelcast)
   - Creating new Java examples

 ## What is in the ToDo list?

 There are a lot of features that I will add to this framework:

-- Support to relations between documents using graphs
+- Support to relations between documents using graphs, 1..\* or \*..\*
 - Connections to Mongo, CouchDB, Node4J, Hazelcast, etc.
-- Support tothe development workflow applications: states, responsibles, security, emails, etc.
+- Support to workflow applications development

 ## Why am I creating this Framework?